 Let's pick up the torch and carry on Alfred Marchand's legacy.
 Let's let our love for God shine like a beacon drawing others to us so we might share Jesus with them.

-Feel free to leave your thoughts below. 😊
+Feel free to leave your thoughts over on the Facebook page. 😊

 See you next time~